John Campbell (rugby): Rugby & Rugby league career

+Campbell in 1911 landed the Sydney first grade competition's first and only ever recorded instance of a "field goal" that was included under the first laws of the game.
+Playing for Eastern Suburbs against Newtown a loose ball in open play was kicked by Campbell over the cross-bar, counting as a field goal.

 English career

 At the end of the 1912 season he moved to England, where he enjoyed 9 very successful seasons - scoring 136 tries.
 In 1921 Campbell returned to Australia, where he linked with his former club, Eastern Suburbs, for one final season.
 Campbell later went on to become a talent scout for the Eastern suburbs.
 Campbell made his début for Leeds against Keighley at Headingley, Leeds on Saturday 14 September 1912.
 Campbell played at in Leeds' 2–35 defeat by Huddersfield in the Championship Final during the 1914–15 season.